Skip to content

 About Dean House

 There is a small population of the red-listed tree sparrow on Romney Marsh.
-In early 2023 nest boxes were installed on the site by members of the East Kent Wildlife Group in the hope of attracting breeding pairs.
-21 tree sparrows successfully fledged in 2023 thanks to the boxes together with 33 blue tits and 6 great tits.
-It is hoped further boxes will be added in 2024.
-The site provides good habitat for several red-listed birds including skylarks, house sparrows, starlings and yellowhammer.
+Since 2023 nest boxes have been installed and maintained on the site by members of the East Kent Wildlife Group in the hope of attracting breeding pairs.
+In 2024, 21 tree sparrows successfully fledged thanks to the boxes together with 22 blue tits and 13 great tits.
+The site provides good habitat for several red-listed birds including skylarks, house sparrows, starlings, greenfinches and yellowhammer.

 Location details